rybla/riib11.github.io/_posts/2021-11-7-overloading-in-haskell.md

 behavior and then performs the metaprogrammatic behavior by pattern-matching on the specification data as an extra argument.

-I will write more about mesaprogramming in full generality in later posts.
+I will write more about mesaprogramming more generally in later posts.